Parenteral Nutrition

 Kabiven®/Perikabiven®

 Kabiven is the first and only three-chamber bag for parenteral nutrition.
-It efficiently delivers dextrose, amino acids and electrolytes, and lipids, components clinicians have relied upon for years.
+It helps the clinician efficiently deliver dextrose, amino acids, electrolytes, and lipids, components clinicians have relied upon for years.
 The unique design streamlines the delivery of nutrition therapy to the patient by simplifying calculations, prescription writing, compounding, and administration, all while supporting PN safety by minimizing the risk of contamination.1,2

 References: